Working from Home Expenses for Self-Employed: What You Can Claim in 2026

 Types of Home Expenses You Can Claim

 There are two primary ways to claim home expenses: the simplified flat rate and actual costs.
-Let’s explore both:
+Let’s explore both in more detail:

 Simplified Expenses